inabahare/lewd2/readme.md

 * VIRUSTOTAL_KEY
 * VIRUSTOTAL_USER (This is the username of your virustotal account)

-Then run `$ npm install` to install all the dependencies followed by actually building the project with `$ npm run build`.
+Then run `$ npm run setup` which will install all the needed dependencies and build the project.

 Now that that's done, it is time for us to start the server! `$ pm2 start ecosystem.config.js`
 [More information on using PM2](https://pm2.keymetrics.io/)

 Now for serving static files for the frontend.
 For production see the next section regarding configuring NGINX.
 This, however, is not preferred for development and for that _NODE\_ENV_ can be set to _development_ which will cause the app itself to serve static files for the frontend.
+**NOTE:** if in .env _PUBLIC_FOLDER_PATH_ is not set to _../../frontend/dist_ or at least a path to the frontend files the frontend will not have any styling or functionality

 ### NGINX config

 The bare minimum you need in _/etc/nginx/sites-available/default_ is the following: